AyanaZaire/seeda_syllabus_frontend/project-build-part4-notes.md

   .then(response => response.json())
   .then(syllabi => {
     syllabi.data.forEach(syllabus => {
-      // create a new instance of the Syllabus class for every syllabus in the array from the DB const newSyllabus = new Syllabus(syllabus)
+      // create a new instance of the Syllabus class for every syllabus in the array from the DB (remember how our data is nested) const newSyllabus = new Syllabus(syllabus.id, syllabus.attributes)

       // call renderSyllabusCard() located in Syllabus class document.querySelector('#syllabus-container').innerHTML += newSyllabus.renderSyllabusCard();